-The district will formally schedule parent-teacher conferences one time per year.
+The district will formally schedule parent-teacher conferences two times per year.
 Parents and/or teachers may request additional conferences as deemed necessary to monitor the progress of students.

 Parents may request progress information at any time from their child's teacher.
 Additionally, students in grades K-8 and their parents/guardians may monitor progress at any time through the use of the Power School website.
 Access codes and passwords for Power School will be provided to parents and students upon request.
+(This is eliminated due to not being accurate.)

-RACIAL HARASSMENT: STUDENTS
+RACIAL AND DISABILITY HARASSMENT